norm/deck/README.markdown

     # ...or directories (to traverse and queue all music below)
     deck queue Barenaked\ Ladies/

+    # ...or by listing files/playlists/dirs to stdin
+    echo track.mp3 | deck queue -

     # to remove tracks from the queue
     deck queue --remove track.mp3 [...]